KyleRobison15/FilmQueryProject/README.md

 For example, the relational database used for this project has a table called "Film."
 The film table has attributes (columns of data) such as ID, title, and description.
 So I created a Java class called Film which has the fields ID, title, and description and all the other attributes contained in the database.
 From there I utilized the film class to construct java objects which was absolutely essential for the application to work.
 When the user requests to see a film's information, I could retrieve the data from the database and construct a Film object for display to the user.

-### MySQL and Java Database Connection (JDBC)
+### MySQL, Java Database Connectivity (JDBC) and Maven
+This entire project would not be possible without a few very important technologies:

+#### MySQL
 In this project MySQL was used as the relational database management system (RDBMS).
-An RDBMS is...
+Using MySQL allowed me to implement the database containing all the data needed for the application to work.

+#### Java Database Connectivity (JDBC) and Maven
 As I mentioned earlier, when the user requests to see a film's information, I was able to retrieve the data related to that film from the database and construct a Film object for display to the user.
-The tool I used to connect to the database so I could retrieve data is called Java Database Connection (JDBC).
+The tool I used to connect to the database so I could retrieve data is called Java Database Connectivity (JDBC).

-The JDBC...
-connection
-prepared statements and binding (avoidance of SQL injection) result set

-### Technologies Used
-In addition to MySQL and Java Database Connection, I also used the following technologies:
-* Maven - Dependencies Manager
-* MAMP - ???
+The JDBC is a powerful API that allowed me to run SQL commands from my application code.
+This is what allowed me to bridge the gap from user requests for data into an SQL command that actually retrieves that information from the data base.

+The JDBC works by first allowing us to connect to the database and then generate what are called prepared statements to query the database and retrieve the information we need.
+The prepared statements are standard SQL commands.
+When a prepared statement is executed, the resulting data is retrieved and stored in a result set that we can then proceed to utilize through object relational mapping.

+The JDBC also allowed me to bind specific input from the user to a specific part of the SQL command.
+For example, when the user requests to look up a film by that film's unique ID, I can bind the unique ID to the SQL command in the prepared statement.
+This prevents SQL injection which can lead to unexpected and potentially malicious results from executing the query.

+Finally, I also utilized a tool called Maven as the dependencies manager for the JDBC.

 ### Other Java Specific Features
 * Object Oriented Design